wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Bearass: Madam, please don't spray perfume in here, it can damage the rock formations...

+Ken: Oooooh, you're right, it smells like a cat's been turned inside out... in our downstairs loo.

-Dorothy: I didn't spray anything... {sniffs} oh, what's that smell?
-It smells like Febreze! {lights back on, two Damebots have appeared behind them at the back of the stage looking "warlike"}
+Dorothy: I didn't spray anything... {sniffs} oh, It smells like Febreze! {lights back on, two Damebots have appeared behind them at the back of the stage looking "warlike"}

 Bearass: Well, I don't see anyone else here... can you?